Role of Analytics in today’s Scenario!

 In organizations, analytics enables professionals to convert extensive data and statistical and quantitative analysis into powerful insights that can drive efficient decisions.

-Therefore with analytics, organizations can now base their decisions and strategies on data rather than on gut feelings.
-Moreover, with the rate at which this data can be analyzed, organizations are able to keep tabs on the customer trends in near real-time.
-As result effectiveness of a strategy can be determined almost immediately.
-Thus with powerful insights, analytics promises reduced costs and increased profits.
+Therefore, with analytics, organizations can now base their decisions and strategies on data rather than on gut feelings.
+Moreover, with the rate at which this data can be analyzed, organizations can keep tabs on the customer trends in near real-time.
+As a result, the effectiveness of a strategy can be determined almost immediately.
+Thus, with powerful insights, analytics promises reduced costs and increased profits.

 The analytics industry is one of the fastest-growing in modern times with it poised to become a $50 billion market by 2017.
 With this sudden surge in the analytics industry, there is a tremendous increase in the demand for analytics expertise across all domains, throughout all major organizations across the globe.

 IBM's recent study revealed that "83% of Business Leaders listed Business Analytics as the top priority in their business priority list."

-Deloitte has mentioned in its study that – Decision makers who can leverage everyday data & information into actionable insights for the growth of their organization by taking reliable decisions, will find themselves in a much better position to achieve strategic growth in their career.
+Deloitte has mentioned in its study that – Decision makers who can leverage everyday data & information into actionable insights for the growth of their organization by taking reliable decisions, will find themselves in a much better position to achieve strategic growth in their careers.